S4-Hosting/S4-Open-Source-We-Use/README.md

 A list of the open source services and systems we use to run S4 Sustainable Hosting.

 At S4 we believe in accountability, transparency, and we are passionate about open source software.
 We also believe in a lot of other things, but those are the most relevant to this document.
 We have chosen to make this list publicly visible so you can see how we are running and constantly developing our hosting platform.
 Some people might argue that this is a bad idea for 'security through obscurity' reasons, but we disagree.

+**Just a little side note:** *We believe that everyone should be using Free and Open Source Software (FOSS) but that everyone should also understand that the Free in FOSS should refer to liberty and not always to price.
+If you do use FOSS programs in place of commercial ones then please consider supporting those project, either financially or with time and contributions.*

 Our main services are all hosted at the sustainable Telia Helsinki Data Centre, with backups and utilities hosted at a sustainable Interxion data centre in Amsterdam.